 A blower (motor for an air bathtub) works like a giant hair dryer.
 It warms the room temperature air by approximately 30° and blows it into the bathtub.
 Its kind of like when you were a kid and blew through a straw into your soda, producing lots of large and small bubbles.
 Air tubs differ from a whirlpool in that the massage is much softer.
 Take your hands, open faced and rub them together.
 This is the massage intensity of an air tub.
 The intensity can be changed with the control.
 Turn it down for a "low simmer" or all the way up for a "full boil".
+Many also have a wave and pulse feature – amount of air is preset to change according to a pattern.
+There is more noise with this type of system.
+It is not the sound of the pump that you here but a "bubbling & popping sound" that the bubbles make.
 An Air Tub differs from a Whirlpool in many ways.
-See Spa Tub for more information.
+See Spa Tubs → for more information.

 Perimeter Air Jets

 There are two air systems - air injector and air channel.
 With an air injector each air port is individually plumbed with a back flow prevention.
 Air can come into the bath but water can not flow into the piping system, In the case of a channel system there is a channel built around the bath.
 Air flows into the channel then into the tub through the air jets.
 Air and water can enter the channel.
 Both systems have a purge cycle.
 About 20 minutes after the tub is turned off, the system restarts blowing air into the the tub to remove any water in the system or surrounding the injectors.

 The blower is usually located behind the tub's back slant.
 Access can be through a front skirt, behind the back rest or the back wall (the last two especially if a closet is located there).
 The technical sheet for each tub will show the location, if the blower fits underneath the tub and if there are optional locations.